BillSchultzPhD/BillSchultzPhDsite/content/authors/admin/_index.md

 superuser: true

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a social scientist interested in the effectiveness of environmental interventions, causal inference, and the ways researchers use statistics to draw conclusions about the world.
-I specialize in data analysis with R, Stata, and various geospatial software.
+bio: I'm a social scientist interested in the effectiveness of environmental interventions, the equity implications of environmental policy, and the ways policy researchers use statistics to draw conclusions about the world.
+I specialize in analysis through R, Stata, and various geospatial software.

 interests:
 - Resource management